Connecticut Field Pumpkin (Heirloom 100 Days)

-Grown by Native Americans prior to the arrival of the Europeans.
+Heirloom pre-1700.
+The Connecticut Field Pumpkin was grown by Native Americans prior to the arrival of the Europeans.
 The pumpkins are large and run to 25 pounds.
 Globe shaped and a bit flattened.
 The flesh is much coarser than the more modern varieties but the flavor is good.
-Makes a dandy Jack O’ Lantern.
-15 seeds
+The Connecticut Field Pumpkin makes a dandy Jack O’ Lantern.